 Waubonsie is a great place for a family picnic.
 A scenic open picnic shelter may be reserved online through the park reservation system.

 The campground includes several electrical hookups, modern shower and rest room facilities, and a trailer dump station.
 The equestrian campground also contains several campsites and non-modern rest room facilities.
 Advance campsite reservations can be made online through the park reservation system.
-One third of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 There are 7 miles of foot trails and 8 miles of equestrian trails winding along windswept ridges down into gorges and valleys.
 Waubonsie offers the hiker a wonderful experience.
 The scenery along the trails is incomparable.
 The horseback rider will likewise enjoy the trails and the opportunity to use the equestrian campground.
 The Sunset Ridge Interpretive Trail provides visitors a chance to learn about many of the park's important plants and trees, as well as enjoy some tremendous views.
 Waubonsie State Park is a site on the national Lewis and Clark Historical Trail.
 There are two major Rails-to-Trails located within 20 miles of the park.
 One is the 86 mile Wabash Trace trail that can be accessed in the nearby towns of Shenandoah, Imogene, Malvern and the second trail is a 20 mile Steamboat Trace trail that can be accessed near Nebraska City.